-In this blog series, we explore commercial real estate questions that are often asked by tenants, landlords, and investors.
+In this blog series, we explore commercial real estate questions often asked by tenants, landlords, and investors.
 Have a question that’s not on the list?
 Feel free to reach out to Peter Andrews, Executive VP of Brokerage at pandrews@melvinmark.com.

 What’s the difference between a Triple-Net (NNN), Gross, and Full-Service (FS) lease?